abeaderstadt/applied-ml-beaderstadt/notebooks/project03/README.md

 - Target variable: `survived`.

 **Reasoning:**
-- Features are historically relevant to survival predictions.
-- Multiple feature sets allow comparison of model performance and insight into which factors are most predictive.
+- Using different feature combinations lets us compare performance and see which factors are most predictive.

 ---

 ## 4. Data Splitting and Stratification
-- Split data into training and test sets using stratified sampling to preserve class balance.
+- Split into training and test sets using stratified sampling to keep class balance.

-**Analysis:**
-- Stratified sampling ensures the training and test sets closely reflect the original class distribution.
+- Ensures training/test sets reflect the original distribution of survived vs. not-survived passengers.
-- Improves model reliability by reducing bias and variance in predictions.
+-
 ---

 ## 5. Model Training and Evaluation